valencik/mastersAPSC/documents/thesis/thesis.md

 ## Data Composition and Queries
 Through data summarization we can learn the first-order characteristics of the data set.
-Our goal was to obtain a broad perspective of the structure and composition of the data set.
+Our goal was to obtain a broad perspective of its structure and composition.
-For example, there are 212835 entries in the data set[^our-data-set] that span from 1896 to 2014.
+For example, there are 212835 entries[^our-data-set] that span from 1896 to 2014.
 We can answer questions such as "What percentage of all entries are journal articles?"
 As Table @tbl:typesAll shows, the majority of the document types in the NSR are journal articles.
 The next most popular are reports, and conference preceedings.
-There are fewer books and preprint than there are unknown and unlabel entries.
+There are fewer books and preprints than there are unknown and unlabeled entries.
 The python code to produce these results is shown in Snippet \ref{blk:typesAllCode}.

 [^our-data-set]: Recall that the data set used in this work is a snapshot of the entire NSR data as dowloaded in January 2014.